infobloxopen/bloxone-go-client/fw/docs/PopRegionsAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiPopRegionsReadPoPRegionRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiReadPoPRegionRequest struct via the builder pattern

 Name | Type | Description  | Notes